-This weighting factor is based on the district's free lunch percentage, a calculation of the number of students claimed as free divided by adjusted enrollment.
-The factor is determined by the free lunch percentage for the current year.
+For ilnformation purposes only: For the 2014-15 school year, this weighting factor was based on the district's free lunch percentage, a calculation of the number of students claimed as free divided by adjusted enrollment.
+The factor was determined by the free lunch percentage for the 2014-15 (thencurrent) year.

-The allowable weighting factors are:
+The allowable weighting factors were: